sergeiudris/deathstar.lab/scenarios/rovers/design.md

 - then scenario runs simulation for 10 steps/ticks - we see it on the map
 - we have another minute to adjust rover's program for the next part of the journey
 - write program - rover takes 10 steps - adjust program - next 10 steps - ...

+## distance and energy instead of paths

+- rovers sees locations and visits them
+- energy spent is proportional to distance (and also field interference - so line and circle intersection)
+- visting locations changes rover's state